 We all know that quality costs money, but that does not necessarily mean that the most expensive RVs are always the best quality.
 There will always be a brand that asks more for their product than it is truly worth, compared to another.
 We just want to call out the fact that often the reasons for a higher priced RV (like a luxury motorhome or fifth wheel) are because of things you cannot see on the surface when looking at a unit.

-That said, you will likely still have a few things to iron out during the first year warranty period – also known as a ‘breaking in’ or ‘seasoning’ period.
+That said, you will likely still have a few things to iron out during the first year warranty period.
+This is also known as a ‘breaking in’ or ‘seasoning’ period.
 It just goes with the RV territory.
-These are mostly built by hand and rolling earthquakes, so it can take time to iron out the kinks and get things running smoothly.
-Each RV has its own quirks, no two are exactly alike as they are not mass produced by a high-tech, automated factory line.
+RVs are mostly built by hand and are rolling earthquakes.
+So it can take time to iron out the kinks and get things running smoothly.
+Each RV has its own quirks.
+No two are exactly alike as they are not mass produced by a high-tech, automated factory line.

-Some RVs will need more ‘seasoning’ than others, but if you buy a good product from a respected brand and a dealer that does a thorough PDI, your chances for a pleasant and enjoyable experience are much higher than most, though it’s still not guaranteed you won’t have any issues at all!
-Your level of tolerance for imperfections, your ‘handiness’, willingness and ability to maintain and repair things, and a good dose of luck can also be big factors.
+Some RVs will need more ‘seasoning’ than others.
+But if you buy a good product from a respected brand.
+And from a dealer that does a thorough PDI, your chances for a pleasant and enjoyable experience are much higher than most.
+It’s certainly still not guaranteed you won’t have any issues at all!
+Your level of tolerance for imperfections, your ‘handiness’, willingness and ability to maintain and repair things are big factors.
+A good dose of luck might also be involved.

 In fact, when a manufacturer states that an RV is appropriate for full-time use, they generally mean it’s designed to be used up to 120 days per year or about 4 months.
 A manufacturer’s definition of full-time and ours are very different!
 When we say full-time, we’re thinking up to 365 days a year!

-That said, we have certainly seen and met others who live full-time in RVs that the manufacturer intended only for occasional vacation use, and not the ones they build for 120 days or more.
-We expect these are the ones that require more ongoing care, maintenance and more frequent replacement of items, but It is worth noting that this distinction of ‘full-time’ or not can impact warranty claims if buying new.
+That said, we have certainly seen and met others who live full-time in RVs that the manufacturer intended only for occasional vacation use.
+Not even the ones they build for 120 days or more.
+We expect these are the ones that require more ongoing care, maintenance and more frequent replacement of items.
+But It is also worth noting that this distinction of ‘full-time’ or not can impact warranty claims if buying new.

 6. RVing Experience of Employees